What is Human-Centered Design and Why it Matters at Home

 The first diamond helps you understand the people and context involved, uncover root causes, and redefine the problem with clarity.
 The second diamond guides you to explore different ideas, test possible solutions, and refine what works.

-The process is non-linear, can be adapted for different context and can be used with different tools and methods.
-This process works beautifully for families at two levels.
+The process is non-linear, can be adapted for different contexts, and supported with tools, methods and mindsets developed for use at home.

 How Do Families Apply this at Home?